 - addInstances: list with the connection data of the new active instances to add to the metadata, or "auto" to automatically add missing instances to the metadata.
-The value "auto" is case-insensitive. - Instances specified in the list are added to the metadata, without prompting for confirmation - In interactive mode, you are prompted to confirm the addition of newly discovered instances that are not included in the addInstances option - In non-interactive mode, newly discovered instances that are not included in the addInstances option are reported in the output, but you are not prompted to add them - removeInstances: list with the connection data of the obsolete instances to remove from the metadata, or "auto" to automatically remove obsolete instances from the metadata. - Instances specified in the list are removed from the metadata, without prompting for confirmation - In interactive mode, you are prompted to confirm the removal of obsolete instances that are not included in the removeInstances option - In non-interactive mode, obsolete instances that are not included in the removeInstances option are reported in the output but you are not prompted to remove them - updateTopologyMode: Boolean value used to indicate if the topology mode (single-primary or multiprimary) in the metadata should be updated (true) or not (false) to match the one being used by the cluster.
-By default, the metadata is not updated (false). - If the value is true then the InnoDB Cluster metadata is compared to the current mode being used by Group Replication, and the metadata is updated if necessary.
-Use this option to update the metadata after making changes to the topology mode of your cluster outside of AdminAPI. - If the value is false then InnoDB Cluster metadata about the cluster's topology mode is not updated even if it is different from the topology used by the cluster's Group Replication group - If the option is not specified and the topology mode in the metadata is different from the topology used by the cluster's Group Replication group, then:
+The value "auto" is case-insensitive. - Instances specified in the list are added to the metadata, without prompting for confirmation - In interactive mode, you are prompted to confirm the addition of newly discovered instances that are not included in the addInstances option - In non-interactive mode, newly discovered instances that are not included in the addInstances option are reported in the output, but you are not prompted to add them - removeInstances: list with the connection data of the obsolete instances to remove from the metadata, or "auto" to automatically remove obsolete instances from the metadata. - Instances specified in the list are removed from the metadata, without prompting for confirmation - In interactive mode, you are prompted to confirm the removal of obsolete instances that are not included in the removeInstances option - In non-interactive mode, obsolete instances that are not included in the removeInstances option are reported in the output but you are not prompted to remove them - updateViewChangeUuid: Boolean value used to indicate if a value should be generated and set for the group_replication_view_change_uuid system variable on the cluster instances.